 Dewar, Dewar Flask, Vacuum Bottle, Heat Shield, ThermoFlask, ThermoHousing

 Vacuum flasks are thermally insulated double wall vessels.
 The narrow space between the two walls is evacuated which dramatically reduces thermal transfer.
-The near absence of air molecules minimizes thermal transfer by convection and the separation between the inner and outer wall minimizes thermal transfer by conductance.
+The near absence of air molecules minimizes thermal transfer by convection.
+Reflective surfaces in the vacuum space minimize radiant thermal transfer and the separation between the inner and outer wall minimizes thermal transfer by conductance.
 In summary, a vacuum flask thermally decouples a flask's payload from the external environment.
 The most common application of vacuum flasks is the storage or transmission of cryogenic fluids such as liquid nitrogen or liquid natural gas which can be maintained at extremely very low temperatures for extended durations.
 National K Works specializes in designing and manufacturing vacuum flasks exclusively for thermally insulating instruments from hostile temperature environments.

 Vacuum flasks provide very effective thermal insulation.
-The insulation is passive and the largest portion of heat gain occurs by conductance through the neck of the inner wall and by the electrical wiring or mechanical feed throughs entering the vacuum flask.
-The small amount of conductance eventually raises the inner temperature within the vacuum flask which limits the payload's duration within hostile high temperature environments.
-Typical application durations are 4-24 hours.
-Unlimited durations can be achieved by actively cooling the flask and removing the small amount of heat that does migrate into the flask.
+The insulation is passive and the largest portion of thermal transfer into the vacuum flask occurs by conductance through the neck of the inner wall and by the electrical wiring or mechanical feed through entering the vacuum flask (thermal leakage).
+The small amount of conductance eventually raises the inner temperature within the vacuum flask which limits the payload's duration within hostile high temperature environments to a finite duration.

-Common payloads protected within a flask are electronic instrumentation, detectors, sensors, batteries, motors, cameras, explosives and temperature sensitive chemicals.
+Common payloads protected within a flask are electronic assemblies, detectors, sensors, batteries, motors, cameras, explosives and temperature sensitive chemicals.

 For cost and time savings, many of our customers prefer to use standard temperature rated electronics housed within a vacuum flask instead of sourcing or developing special high temperature electronics without a vacuum flask.
-Benefits of standard temperature electronics over special high temperature electronics:
+Benefits of standard temperature electronics over special high temperature electronics are:

-The thermal insulator's function is to thermally seal the opening of the vacuum flask, displace air to avoid thermal transfer by convection, provide a feed through mechanism for inputs into the flask, mechanically secure the payload within the flask and provide a method to extract the payload from the flask.
+The thermal insulator's function is to thermally seal the opening of the vacuum flask, displace air to reduce thermal transfer by convection, provide a feed through passage for inputs into the flask, mechanically secure the payload within the flask and provide a method to extract the payload from the flask.

 The insulator's material should have low thermal conductivity properties, sufficient mechanical properties to support the payload's weight within the flask and sufficient temperature rating to withstand the external environment's temperature.
 Common materials are Teflon, PEEK and Ceramic.